Cloud Controller Blobstore Configuration

 3. Replace YOUR-AWS-BUILDPACK-BUCKET, YOUR-AWS-DROPLET-BUCKET, YOUR-AWS-PACKAGE-BUCKET, and YOUR-AWS-RESOURCE-BUCKET with the names of your AWS buckets.
 Do not use periods (.) in your AWS bucket names.
 In the AWS console, you must assign your credentials an IAM policy that allows all S3 actions on all of these buckets.

-4. (Optional) Provide additional configuration through the fog_connection hash, which is passed through to the Fog gem.
+4. (Optional) Provide additional configuration through the connection_config hash, which is passed through to the Storage CLI.
+For more information about configuration options, see the S3-Specific Configuration.

 AWS S3 offers Server-Side Encryption at rest.
 For more information, see Protecting Data Using Server-Side Encryption.